 - 1. Management of student behaviour in the classroom will reflect the underlying philosophy of behaviour management as outlined in this document.
-The emphasis is on prevention of inappropriate behaviour through: - Developing a safe, positive classroom environment. - Implementation of effective classroom management strategies, incorporating explicit teaching of appropriate behaviour, as well as praise and encouragement of positive behaviours and behaviour consistent with the Student Code of Conduct. - Academic tasks are engaging and set at an appropriate level of challenge. - 2.
-Implementation of effective classroom management strategies will vary according to individual teaching styles. - Classroom rules/agreements are determined in consultation with staff and students. - All teachers will have a documented developmentally appropriate procedure for managing student behaviour within their own classroom. - The following processes may be used in response to chronic low-level disruptive or inappropriate behaviour once the preventative strategies outlined above have been implemented and documented classroom level behaviour management procedures have proven ineffective in managing behaviour.
+The emphasis is on prevention of inappropriate behaviour through: - Developing a safe, positive classroom environment. - Implementing effective classroom management strategies, incorporating explicit teaching of appropriate behaviour, and praise and encouragement of positive behaviours and behaviour consistent with the Student Code of Conduct. - Academic tasks are engaging and set at an appropriate level of challenge. - 2.
+Implementation of effective classroom management strategies will vary according to individual teaching styles. - Classroom rules/agreements are determined in consultation with staff and students. - All teachers will have a documented developmentally appropriate procedure for managing student behaviour within their classroom. - 3.
+The following processes may be used in response to chronic low-level disruptive or inappropriate behaviour once the preventative strategies outlined above have been implemented and documented classroom level behaviour management procedures have proven ineffective in managing behaviour.

-The student's accumulated "warnings" (ie name on the board and ticks) are reset at the beginning of each day.
-A student may earn removal of their name off the board (or removal of a tick) by positively addressing and rectifying their behaviour.
+The student's accumulated "warnings" (i.e., name on the board, and ticks) are reset at the beginning of each day.
+Students may earn the removal of their name from the board (or the removal of a tick) by positively addressing and rectifying their behaviour.
 Where appropriate, teachers are encouraged to look for opportunities to do so.

 1st Offence Warning - student's name recorded.

-2nd Offence Tick next to name.

-3rd Offence In-class time-in/out (Opportunity for reflection).
-Reflection sheet to be completed prior to the student returning to class.
+2nd Offence Tick next to the name.
+3rd Offence In-class time-in/out (Opportunity for reflection) .
+Reflection sheet to be completed before the student returns to class.
 Reflection sheet filed by the teacher.